Locomotive Phases - GE C32-8, C39-8

 Later NS C39-8's (8564 and up) were built with higher-capacity dynamic brakes that used three vents instead of two.
 This design was not adopted for later Dash-8 or Dash-9 models, and triple dynamic brake vents didn't appear again until the AC4400CW several years later.
 Additionally, NS 8564 and up and all CR C39-8's used a larger fuel tank than earlier units, which used the same size tank as on the C32-8.
 CR C32-8's and C39-8's featured a front anticlimber; NS C39-8's did not.

 Most versions used a mix of Adirondack and GSC-style truck castings.
 Rockwell International assumed the FB-3 design previously cast by GSC, and it was later adopted by Atchison Casting upon their acquisition of Rockwell.
 This version of the FB-3 varied little across the foundries, and it can be identified by holes centered between the axles and smoothly curved side frame edges.
 FB-3 trucks cast by Adirondack had holes closer to the outboard axles and a squarer side frame contour.
-As Adirondack went out of business in 1987, most later Dash-8 units were not built with Adirondack trucks.
+As Adirondack went out of business in 1987, few later Dash-8 units were built with Adirondack trucks.

 In addition to production variations and typical 1990s updates (such as the addition of ditch lights) NS versions had the original bolted panel at the left rear of the hood replaced by two doors some time after they entered service.
 NS also revised the rooftop radiator grills on both their own units and on units inherited from Conrail.
 Many NS units had the original Airchime K5H replaced with a P5 or K5LA.